Mastering the wardrobe mix | Toronto family photo shoot

-As promised, here's the final of three posts about putting together a great wardrobe for your family session.
+As promised, here's the final of three posts about putting together a great wardrobe for your family photo shoot.
 I spend a lot of time with my families discussing wardrobe because a well coordinated wardrobe is one of the things that elevates your family photos from everyday snapshots to something special.
 But we don't usually dress with a mind to coordinating with our kids or spouse, so what guidelines do we follow to create a look that is coordinated but is not matchy-matchy?
 This is where the magic mix comes in.

 A great wardrobe mix is simply a balancing act between busy and boring.
 First, we balance our colours and neutrals so that we have just enough colour to be interesting without being busy.
 Second, we balance solids, patterns and textures so that we have just enough of each (depending how many people are in your shoot) to provide visual interest without being either too busy or too colour-blocked.
-To master the mix, we take a queue from the interior design world.
-Interior designers are geniuses are mastering the mix for our living spaces.
-They balance colours, neutrals, textures, patterns and solids in a way that makes a space feel pulled-together without being too uniform.
-And very often, they start with a pattern.

-We can take the same guidelines that interior designers use to create a beautifully coordinated group wardrobe.
+We can take the same guidelines that interior designers use to create a well coordinated group wardrobe.
 Start with a patterned item and pull your colours and neutrals from it.
 (Neutrals include greys, khaki, black, brown/tans, white/ivory, and also some blues, such as navy and denim.)
 Then balance solid, patterned and textured pieces in those tones to create a coordinated look.
 For example, if you are a group of four and start with a dress with the blue/ivory/burgundy pattern on the left below, you could pull the burgundy for your colour and keep the denim blue and ivory to use in your other solid and textured pieces.

 If you had two more people to your group, you might add in another pattern using the ivory and blue, as well as another textured item in ivory.